This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Want to save this post for later?
-Pin it now!
+Pin it!

-Samon’s Village: Basic Accommodation, Excellent Location
+1. Samon Village: Basic Accommodation, Excellent Location

-Website: Samon’s Village
+Website: Samon Village

 Cost: $10-$25 per night

-Location: On the river, 5-10 minute tuk tuk ride to town
+Location: On the river, 5-10 minute tuk-tuk ride to town.

-Amenities: Free WiFi, motorbike, bicycle and kayak rentals are available
+Amenities: Free WiFi, motorbike, bicycle, and kayak rentals are available.

-This budget friendly option is located directly on the river, lending it a calm and relaxing atmosphere.
-Modeled after a traditional Cambodian village, the bungalows at Samon’s Village are basic with no hot water and coconut shells with holes serving as shower heads.
-This rustic feel is charming if you’re not too fussy about amenities.
-The restaurant is right on the river and serves delicious home-cooked Cambodian food, some international options, and an excellent smoothie and cocktail menu.
+This budget-friendly option is located right on the Kampot river, lending it a calm and relaxing atmosphere.
+Modeled after a traditional Cambodian village, the bungalows at Samon Village are basic with no hot water and coconut shells with holes serving as showerheads.
+Cambodia is already hot so, to be honest, you probably won’t miss the hot water.

 Website: Eden Eco Village